Entanglement swapping in high dimensions with only linear optics: Proposal: experimental setup for four-dimensional entanglement swapping

 We consider the ancillary state $\ket{\psi_A}_{m,n}=\frac{1}{2}\Bigr(\ket{1,2}_{m,n}+\ket{2,1}_{m,n}+\ket{3,4}_{m,n}+\ket{4,3}_{m,n}\Bigr)$, which is just a symmetric four-dimensional form of the state \eqref{ancilla_4d}, and does not change the derivation presented in Sec. \ref{sec2A}.
 This ancillary state is equivalent to the hyper-entangled state

 Preparing the ancilla state becomes significantly easier in a hyper-entangled system.
 This is because any polarization-entangled two-photon qubit state can be transformed into any desired pure state within the two-qubit polarization subspace using only linear optical elements.
+In our setup, the ancilla state in Eq. \eqref{hyperstate2} can be prepared from state \eqref{hyperstate}, just by flipping the polarization state of the photons in spatial mode $n$ with a half-waveplate.

 The BSA setup is identical to Fig. \ref{fig1} for hyper-entanglement, with the addition of a polarizer in each of the four arms.
 These polarizers have a fixed projection angle, enabling post-selection alongside temporal mode selection.
-The final swapped state between Alice and Bob can be characterized using entangled state analyzers (ESA).
-Each ESA consists of a postselection-free Franson interferometer \cite{strekalov1996postselection, bulla2023nonlocal}.
+For example, to post-select the output state $\{3,1,4,2\}$ or equivalently $\{H(t_l),H(t_e),V(t_l),V(t_e) \}$ in a hyper-entangled form, we have to fix the polarizer angle of the first two polarizers in $H$ at $0^{\circ}$ and the last two polarizers in $V$ at $90^{\circ}$ direction.
+Also, we only consider those events when four photons are detected at time $\{t_l,t_e,t_l,t_e\}$ in the four detectors, respectively.